flammie/crispy-octo-fiesta/README.md

 always do write the blurb and also I take into account what each languages' linters say.

+There shouldn't be much to say about this it should be a kind of a oneliner in most of programming languages.
+I do want to point out how horrible the C++ standard for printing output with bit shift operator over some random nonsense things is, I am 99 % sure the authors of the language did it to show off cool new features like operator overloading and implicit conversions but it makes code unreadable, strings unlocaliseable and is just a general pain in the ass.
+In C++-23 this was fixed with introduction of `println` taken from better programming languages, however, as of 2025 compiling a hello world using std::println() produces a binary of 1 megabyte versus few kilobytes of the old version, and disassembly shows that the  main function runs 1000 times more instructions, so maybe not an ideal solution yet.

 ## FizzBuzz

 It's not super interesting, but a good way to spend time early in learning